dustinpfister/blog_posts/_posts/threejs-fog.md

 layout: post
 categories: three.js
 id: 176
-updated: 2021-04-30 13:45:22
+updated: 2021-04-30 13:47:30
-version: 1.6
+version: 1.7
 ---

 Adding Fog to a Scene in [three.js](https://threejs.org/) is a fairly easy, and straight forward process, so this should be a quick post for today.
+However there are still a few basic things that a developer should be aware of when it comes to adding fog, such as the fact that I can not just use any material, and that I will typically want to make the background color of a scene the same as the fog color used.

  A Fog is a nice effect to have for most projects as it allows for a more graceful transition from rendering within range to no longer rendering when an object is to far from the camera, as apposed to the object just all of a sudden disappearing.
 Even if you have the far value of the camera set to a high value so that the object is just a single pixel before it is no longer rendered, it can still be a nice additional effect on top of the object just simply getting smaller.

 <!-- more -->